 At your first appointment with the midwife, you will be given a personal pregnancy record book called your maternity notes.
 Always keep them somewhere handy.
 And remember to bring them to all your antenatal appointments, and importantly, when you go into hospital to give birth.

 As well as a record of all your tests and scans, your maternity notes are a reference guide.
 They include all the emergency numbers and some general advice and tips for staying well during your pregnancy.
 They are useful documents to have so read through them with your partner.
+Have questions for your first midwife appointment?
+Why not check out our checklist Questions to ask at the first midwife appointment.

 What's in your maternity notes?